Comment

-This topic's purpose is to introduce to you the fundamental idea of Docker, which is a Dockerfile.
+This topic's purpose is to introduce you to the fundamental idea of Docker, which is a Dockerfile.
 This is a set of instructions/commands that Docker uses to create images automatically.
 You will learn about its structure and study two very important instructions.
 In all sections, you will see hyperlinks to the official documentation.
-Open them and make sure to study thoroughly.
+Open them and make sure to study them thoroughly.
 They complement the content provided here.
 So, let's start with an overview of Dockerfile.

 Dockerfile overview